 Set the shutter speed dial to B (bulb) position.

-Turn the film speed indicator to 100.
+Turn the ASA dial to ASA 100.

 Look at the meter needle through the viewfinder.
 If the needle is in "up" position and remains steady, the battery is good: if it does not, replace the battery.
 Check the battery frequently.
 And take spares with you when traveling.